 At the end of the famous Birdsville Track is the frontier town of Birdsville.
 Deep in the heart of wild and isolated country, Birdsville is situated on the eastern edge of the Simpson Desert, with the vast gibber plains of Sturt’s Stony Desert to the south and rich Channel Country to the north.
 Call into the Wirrarri Visitor Information Centre for information on local road conditions, weather and travelling tips.
 You can also view local artists’ work in their extensive gallery.
 Local attractions include Big Red sand hill on the edge of the Simpson Desert, “Two Boys Dreaming” Aboriginal site, the Birdsville Billabong, Birdsville Racetrack and the famous Birdsville Hotel.
-For a great pie and some tall stories, the Birdsville Bakery is a must do.

 Day 2: Birdsville to Innamincka.
 (Approx. 417kms / 6hrs)